Do Zia

-Do Zia (دوزيا, also Romanized as Do Zīā and Dow Zīā; also known as Dowzpā) is a village in Hastijan Rural District, in the Central District of Delijan County, Markazi Province, Iran.
-At the 2006 census, its population was 20, in 7 families.
+Do Zia (دوزيا) (Note: Also romanized as Do Zīā and Dow Zīā; also known as Dowzpā) is a village in Hastijan Rural District of the Central District in Delijan County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 20 in seven households.
+The following census in 2011 counted 13 people in five households.
+The 2016 census measured the population of the village as nine people in five households.